Hempfield Area School District: Middle schools

 Harrold Middle School is located directly across from the Hempfield Area High School in the central part of Hempfield Township, Pennsylvania.
 It is the largest of the three Hempfield Area Middle Schools.
 It is also the oldest school in the district.
 It was opened in 1929 and has been renovated extensively in 1985 and in 2000.
+As of the 2023–2024 school year it is used to house the 9th graders as the Hempfield Area High School gets renovated.

 Wendover Middle School is located in the eastern part of Hempfield Township, Pennsylvania.
-The school was opened in 1970 and is due to be renovated in the next few years.
+The school was opened in 1970 and was extensively renovated in 2012.
 Students participate in a variety of district, regional, state, and national academic and athletic competitions.
 The students win numerous awards and championships annually.

 West Hempfield Middle School is located in Irwin, Pennsylvania.
 It was opened in 1964 and was completely renovated and updated for the start of the 2003–2004 school year.
 Students participate in a variety of district, regional, state, and national academic and athletic competitions.
 The students win numerous awards and championships annually.
 West Hempfield Middle serves students in the western and now southern part of Hempfield Township.